geosolutions-it/crop-information-portal/updates/Readme.md

 Formula: `dek_in_year = MOD(absolute_dek - 1,36) + 1`

-The ingestion flow in geobatch have needs to be updated (TODO)
+The ingestion flow in geobatch has been updated to add also this parameter.

 ## GeoServer
 GeoServer needs the following additional components: